Table of Contents

-- Some ice-an-stretch opens this faster and with greater change.
+- Some ice-an-stretch opens this faster and with more significant change.
 Not everybody can tolerate ice along the inside of the armpit.
 In that case, make this a stretch to do in the hot shower.

 I’ve solved this pain many times with sets of dumbbell pullovers.
 The key is to start light and increase the weight over 5-6 sets.
 Leave a full minute between sets.
 At the 5th set, when you’ve been working for about 10 minutes, this muscle releases.
-With a little heavier weight in that set, this muscle opens up, and the shoulder stiffness dissipates.
+This muscle opens up with a little heavier weight in that set, and the shoulder stiffness dissipates.